chark/scriptable-events/Packages/com.chark.scriptable-events/Documentation~/README.md

   <img hspace="2%" width="33%" src="simple-scriptable-event-raise.png"/>
 </p>

-### Raising With Code
+### Raising Events In Custom Components
-In most cases you'll need to raise events from your own components.
+In most cases events will be raised from custom components.
 The recommended way to do so is to define a [Unity Event] field and raise the event asset there as described previously.
-This approach will give the most flexibility, but will be harder to debug:
+This approach will give the most flexibility but will be harder to debug:
 ```cs
 using ScriptableEvents.Events;
 using UnityEngine;